 Your hospital or birth center will provide long pads meant for postpartum bleeding, but some women prefer to bring their own Depends sanitary pads.
 You will most likely be offered ice to help with the swelling in your perineum for a day or two after birth.
 Say yes.
 And you will use a device called a peri bottle filled with (preferably warm) water to help clean yourself after urinating to avoid aggravating the area with traditional wiping techniques.

 There are some things that are the same regardless of your method of delivery.
 For example, managing constipation becomes extremely important.
 You may be offered a laxative preventatively and there are also other things you can do to help.
 Stay hydrated and eat regular meals containing fiber.
 Don’t ignore the urge to have a bowel movement, and do your best to move gently and frequently if your pain levels and/or surgical restrictions allow.
-Just like there’s work station ergonomics, there’s better positions to align your body to help evacuate your bowels.
-Elevating your feet on a stool or foot rest can create a situation that is more ergonomically correct and more efficient as well.
+Just like there are workstation ergonomics, there are better positions to align your body to help evacuate your bowels.
+Elevating your feet on a stool or footrest can create a situation that is more ergonomically correct and more efficient as well.

-One change in postpartum care over the last 2 years is that women have been spending less and less time in the hospital afterwards.
-And many are not returning to settings where relatives are as readily available to join them like they had been prior to Covid.
+One change in postpartum care over the last 2 years is that women have been spending less and less time in the hospital afterward.
+And many are not returning to settings where relatives are as readily available to join them as they had been prior to Covid.

 As a result, it’s important they are aware of normal and abnormal patterns of recovery and have access to resources where they can get the postpartum help they so desperately need and deserve, especially in the absence of support from their inner circle.

-Meg Smith is a birth and postpartum doula with Cloud Nine Birth services who supports women not only in birth but in the weeks after childbirth and beyond.
+Meg Smith is a birth and postpartum doula with Cloud Nine Birth services who support women not only at birth but in the weeks after childbirth and beyond.
 Her advice is “Take the help!”
 She sees so many women determined to do things themselves and strive to be “super Moms” and she reminds them they need to nurture themselves.

 “Having a baby is a huge physical and emotional shift.
 Give yourself time to heal.
 Let someone bring you a meal.
 Let someone sit with the baby so you can take a warm shower and a good nap.”